Do you know Spain’s best kept secret food tradition?

 How it Works

-These plates add up, stomach space wise.
-At first, we expected to be hungry afterward because each of the plates are smaller visually than American sized gut buster platters.
-Virtually every time we get to our last sip of coffee or bit of dessert, we find ourselves pleasantly satisfied and full.
+In general, though, these plates will add up, stomach space wise.
+At first, we expected to be hungry afterward because each of the plates is smaller visually than American sized gut buster platters.
+Virtually every time we get to our last sip of coffee or bite of dessert, we find ourselves pleasantly satisfied and full.
+While it’s perfectly normal to eat a menú alone, we suggest coming with friends so you can try everything.

 - Menú del día refers to the daily lunch special on weekdays (some restaurants offer weekend menús, but few if any vegan places do).
-For their regular offerings, ask for la carta.
+For the regular menu, ask for la carta.

 - The dishes aren’t usually available outside of the special, so don’t expect to find them (or what we had) on other days unless otherwise noted.